 Classes are consecutively 6 weeks long, run for 1 Hour Long and are held at the same location.
 Classes are for Owners that need help guiding their pups through the basic issues of nipping, chewing, biting and barking.
 For those people who want us to set a good foundation in their dog to make training easier for them, we suggest our Board and Train Program along with Private or Group Instruction.

 What shots does my puppy need to attend class?

 Puppies will start with their initial booster shots and have a good start in them before starting class.
 The only thing they won’t have is Rabies unless they are over 4 months of age.

 Can I bring more than one person in my family attend the group training class?

-The way we look at it, if there is o lay one person involved, the Pup will only listen that one person!
+The way we look at it, if there is only one person involved, the dog will only listen that one person.
 We strongly encourage family members to attend class together as this is a terrific way for everyone to be in the same page and to have fun with their dog.
 We say, whoever trains the dog, the dog listens to!